AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2024-10-24-Writing-updates.md

 *Next step*: Full draft to coauthors

-*Timeline*: Complete writing and send to coauthors August 2025
+*Timeline*: Complete writing and send to coauthors Sept 15 2025

 ## Hawaii2023